B.A., English, M.A., Radio, Television and Motion Pictures, Ph.D., Curriculum and Instruction Design, Educational Media UNC-Chapel Hill

 Teaching and Research Interests:

-Dr. Regester’s publications include the single-authored African American Actresses: The Struggle for Visibility, 1900-1960 (Bloomington: Indiana University Press, 2010 book was nominated by the press to the NAACP Image Awards); Black Entertainers in African American Newspaper Articles: An Annotated Bibliography of the Pittsburgh Courier and California Eagle Vol. II (Jefferson: McFarland, 2010); and Black Entertainers in African American Newspaper Articles: An Annotated Bibliography of the Chicago Defender, Afro-American (Baltimore), Los Angeles Sentinel, and New York Amsterdam News, Vol. I (Jefferson: McFarland, 2002).
-She contributed to The Black Experience in the Western Hemisphere-30 Volume: Cultural Life Anthology, eds.
+Dr. Regester’s publications include the single-authored African American Actresses: The Struggle for Visibility, 1900-1960 (Bloomington: Indiana University Press, 2010), which was nominated for an NAACP Image Award; Black Entertainers in African American Newspaper Articles: An Annotated Bibliography of the Pittsburgh Courier and California Eagle, Vol. II (Jefferson: McFarland, 2010); and Black Entertainers in African American Newspaper Articles: An Annotated Bibliography of the Chicago Defender, Afro-American (Baltimore), Los Angeles Sentinel, and New York Amsterdam News, Vol. I (Jefferson: McFarland, 2002).
+She contributed to The Black Experience in the Western Hemisphere, volume 30: Cultural Life Anthology, eds.
 Howard Dodson and Colin Palmer (East Lansing: Michigan State University Press, New York Library-Schomburg Center for Research in Black Culture, and ProQuest 2007).